duckdb/duckdb-web/docs/sql/statements/pivot.md

 SELECT
     *
 FROM (
-    PIVOT Cities on Year USING SUM(Population) GROUP BY Country ) pivot_alias;
+    PIVOT Cities ON Year USING SUM(Population) GROUP BY Country ) pivot_alias;
 ```